 Our success depends in large part upon our ability to attract and retain highly qualified scientific and management personnel.
 We face competition for such personnel from other companies, research and academic institutions and other entities.
 For example, we recently announced the resignation of our Vice President Finance & Administration and Chief Financial Officer who left the company to pursue other opportunities.
-Further, in an effort to conserve financial resources, we have been forced to implement reductions in our work force on two separate occasions.
+Further, in an effort to conserve financial resources, we have implemented reductions in our work force on two separate occasions.
 As a result of these and other factors, we may not be successful in hiring or retaining key personnel.
+The Company only has a key man life insurance policy for R. Douglas Armstrong, the Chairman, Chief Executive Officer and President of Aastrom.
+Our inability to replace any other lost key employee could harm our operations.